 Run conduits in flanged portion of structural steel.

-Group conduits wherever possible on [suspended] [surface] channels.
+Group conduits wherever possible on suspended or surface channels.

 Do not pass conduits through structural members except as indicated on the Drawings.

 Do not locate conduits less than 75 mm parallel to steam or hot water lines with minimum of 25 mm at crossovers.